grantmcdermott/grantmcdermott.github.io/_posts/2019-12-16-interaction-effects.md

 Again, we get the full marginal effect of **&minus;7.7676** (and correct SE of 2.2903) directly in the model object.
 Much easier, isn't it?

-Where this approach really shines is in combination with plotting, say after extracting the coefficients with `broom::tidy()`.
+Where this approach really shines is in combination with plotting.
+Say, after extracting the coefficients with `broom::tidy()`.
 Model results are usually much easier to interpret visually, but this is precisely where we want to depict full marginal effects to our reader.
-In the below example, we immediately get a sense of how automatic cars (am = 1) exacerbate the impact of vehicle weight on MPG, and similarly for v-shaped engines (vs = 0).
-Of course, I could tidy up the plot a bit more and use some regexp to make things more explicit, but you get the idea.
+In the below example, we immediately get a sense of how automatic transmission exacerbates the impact of vehicle weight on MPG, while the conditional impact of engine shape is more ambiguous.
 In contrast, I invite you to try the same plot on the `fit1` object and see if you can easily make sense of it.
 I certainly can't.

 ```r
 library(broom)